kashishchopraa/Individual-Algorithmic-Project/TPT.md

 5.6 -- Safe Computing

-risks to privacy can occur from collecting and storing personal data on a computer personally identifiable information (PII) is information about an individual that identifies, links, relates, or describes them (includes age, race, phone numbers, medical info, financial info) search engines can record and maintain a history of searches made by users websites can record and maintain a history of individuals who have viewed their pages devices, websites, and networks can collect information about a user’s location technology enables the collection, use and exploitation of information about, by, and for individuals, groups and institutions search engines can use search history to suggest websites or for targeted marketing disparate personal data, such as geolocation, cookies, and browsing history, can be aggregated to create knowledge about an individual
+risks to privacy can occur from collecting and storing personal data on a computer

+personally identifiable information (PII) is information about an individual that identifies, links, relates, or describes them (includes age, race, phone numbers, medical info, financial info)

-PII and other information placed online can be used to enhance a user’s online experiences PII stored online can be used to simplify making online purchases commercial and government curation of information may be exploited if privacy and other protections are ignored once information is placed online, it is difficult to delete programs can collect your location and record where you have been, how you got there, and how long you were at a given location information posted to social media services can be used by others; combining information posted on social media and other sources can be used to deduce private information about you explain how unauthorized access to computing resources is gained data sent over public networks can be intercepted, analyzed, and modified; one way that this can happen is through a rogue access point a rogue access point is a wireless access point that gives unauthorized access to secure networks a malicious link can be disguised on a web page or in an email message
+search engines can record and maintain a history of searches made by users

+websites can record and maintain a history of individuals who have viewed their pages

+devices, websites, and networks can collect information about a user’s location

+technology enables the collection, use and exploitation of information about, by, and for individuals, groups and institutions

+search engines can use search history to suggest websites or for targeted marketing

+disparate personal data, such as geolocation, cookies, and browsing history, can be aggregated to create knowledge about an individual

+PII and other information placed online can be used to enhance a user’s online experiences

+PII stored online can be used to simplify making online purchases

+commercial and government curation of information may be exploited if privacy and other protections are ignored

+once information is placed online, it is difficult to delete

+programs can collect your location and record where you have been, how you got there, and how long you were at a given location

+information posted to social media services can be used by others; combining information posted on social media and other sources can be used to deduce private information about you

+data sent over public networks can be intercepted, analyzed, and modified; one way that this can happen is through a rogue access point

+a rogue access point is a wireless access point that gives unauthorized access to secure networks

+a malicious link can be disguised on a web page or in an email message